hexanal/fredmercy-blog/LOG.md

 * the sap, running through the tree
 * **sève**

+* spreadsheets, bro

 * look into implementing [microformats](https://microformats.io/)
 * look into implementing [webmentions](https://www.w3.org/TR/webmention/)

-* how to have a nice visual overview of the codebase
+* (!) how to have a nice visual overview of the codebase
     - to see what could be refactored
     - to understand it faster (for devs unfamiliar with it)
     - to debug